Start simple: choose a format, compare codecs, or learn the basic terms.

 Bitrate matters

 Higher bitrate usually means better quality, but larger files.
-Lower bitrate saves space but may introduce artifacts.
+For the bigger picture, see what actually affects audio quality.

 H.264

 The most widely supported video codec.
-It works almost everywhere.
+It is still the safe choice when you need video to work almost everywhere.

 AV1

-A modern codec designed for better streaming efficiency, though it can be heavier to encode.
+A modern codec designed for better streaming efficiency, though it can be heavier to encode and less universal than H.264.

 Opus

-A modern audio codec that excels for voice and low-bitrate streaming.
+A modern audio codec that excels for voice, chat, and low-bitrate streaming.
+Compare it with AAC for everyday use.

 Continue learning